LoryPack/lorypack.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am working on the safety of large language models with [Dr Owain Evans](https://owainevans.github.io/) and consulting on standards for high-risk AI systems for the [European AI Act](https://artificialintelligenceact.eu/) at the [Future of Life Institute](https://owainevans.github.io/).
+I work on the safety of large language models with [Dr Owain Evans](https://owainevans.github.io/) and consult on standards for high-risk AI systems for the [European AI Act](https://artificialintelligenceact.eu/) at the [Future of Life Institute](https://owainevans.github.io/).
+I am broadly interested in technical and policy ways to address the societal impact of AI.

 During my PhD in Statistics and Machine Learning at Oxford, I mostly worked on inference for generative models, spanning Bayesian simulation-based inference and training methods for generative neural networks.
 Some of the approaches I developed build on concepts from probabilistic forecasting.
 My supervisors were Prof. [Ritabrata Dutta](https://warwick.ac.uk/fac/sci/statistics/staff/academic-research/dutta/) (Uni.
 Warwick) and Prof. [Geoff Nicholls](https://www.stats.ox.ac.uk/all-people/geoff-nicholls/) (Uni.
 Oxford).
 I was also interested in conformal prediction, normalizing flows, gradient-based MCMC methods and weather forecasting.